JESUSC1/Chicago-Spatial-Analysis/README.md

 ## Intro.
 Spatial Data Science Course Project, Programming Language: R, Duration: 4 Weeks

+The purpose of this research project is to survey Chicago's socio-economic environment, 25 years after the 1995 heat wave --which resulted in about 514 heat-related deaths and 696 excess deaths primarily among low-income, African Americans-- for changes in structure against the backdrop of current population health statistics.
+Do current mortality rates follow the same patterns as observed in the 1995 heat wave, where "geography was linked to destiny"?
+If so, what can modern data tell us about people's living conditions and their capacity to deal with future disasters in the face of an ever-changing climate?

 • Gained familiarity creating geo-visualizations and conducting spatial analysis in R
 • Implemented spatial autocorrelation analysis (e.g., Anselin Local Moran’s I) to identify clusters— locations of statistically significant hot spots, cold spots, and spatial outliers— using GeoDa, a software for spatial modeling
 • Gained experience initiating and driving projects to completion with minimal guidance